hphelion/documentation/moonshot/install.advanced-cloud-setup.md

 ## Steps to Apply Install Modules

-After you have allocated the managed nodes, you can complete the cloud creation process by manually applying install modules that are available in the HP Cloud OS for Moonshot Installation Dashboard.
+After you have allocated the managed nodes, you can complete the cloud creation process by manually applying install modules that are available in the HP Helion Cloud OS for Moonshot Installation Dashboard.
 As noted previously, to access this UI, open it in
 Mozilla Firefox or Google Chrome:

 https://192.168.124.10:3000

 ### Apply Cloud Controller Install Modules

-The Cloud Controller install modules have dependencies and must be applied in the order that they are listed in the HP Cloud OS for Moonshot Installation Dashboard.
+The Cloud Controller install modules have dependencies and must be applied in the order that they are listed in the HP Helion Cloud OS for Moonshot Installation Dashboard.

 > **Important:** Each install module must be successfully applied, one at a time, and in a Ready state before you apply the next install module in the list.